evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 ---
-title: Porsche Taycan GTS
+title: Porsche Taycan Turbo
-linktitle: Taycan GTS
+linktitle: Taycan Turbo
-description: Porsche Taycan GTS is an all-electric luxury sedan with a WLTP range of up to 504 km (313 miles).
+description: Porsche Taycan Turbo is an all-electric luxury sedan with a WLTP range of up to 507 km (315 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->